ord4/isp-term-project/docs/report.md

 scratch, the user will have the same editing interface but with an empty canvas.
-At any point the user can view the timeline and a new window will be opened in which the user can view the timeline and see what other viewers will experience.  *TODO: Is there going to be a way for the timeline to be exported/embedded into other webpages?*
+At any point the user can view the timeline and a new window will be opened in which the user can view the timeline and see what other viewers will experience.
+One production goal is to allow for the exportation and embedding of timelines into other external web pages.

 #### Database Design
 As stated earlier, the team used MySQL to maintain the database for this application.
 The information for a timeline will be stored in a table which will hold the following information, such as timeline id, owner, and data.
-The timeline data will be a table of its own containing the different events making up a timeline. *TODO: Go into more specifics of how the timeline data table will look (is this even the correct way to handle 'nested' info)?*
+The timeline data will be a table of its own containing the different events making up a timeline.
+Multiple approaches for data storage and retrieval are currently being considered.
+These include:

+  - Creating unique databse tables for timelines created by a user and storing individual table data items in cells

+  - Storing whole XML or JSON files representing a timeline to a database table mapped to a unique user

 ### Business Logic